-People aren’t really used to the idea of relationship negotiation (apart from maybe in politics) but I think it’s super important in romantic relationships too.
+People aren’t really used to the idea of negotiation for romantic relationships but I think it’s super important.

 I know I know it sounds like a pain in the ****.
 Many people reading this are going to be all like “oh, so we’re going to just sit down and negotiate what we want from the relationship Bish?
 Do me a favour.”